 Prepare Your Fruit

 Wash the strawberries and remove the leaves and stems – you don’t want any of them getting into the sauce!
-Cut the strawberries in half or quarters, then add them to a medium saucepan.
+Cut the berries in half or quarters, then add them to a medium saucepan.

 Juice half a lemon, then add it to the strawberries.